asnowc/jbod/api/jbod.api.md

 const _default: UserJbodTrans;
 export default _default;

+// Warning: (ae-internal-missing-underscore) The name "DEFAULT_TYPE" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export const DEFAULT_TYPE: Record<number, Defined>;

 // Warning: (ae-internal-missing-underscore) The name "Defined" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)